keithricker/docker-drupal-base/README.md

 If used with *kricker/mysql-base*, then by default, there is a database set up named "mysite," with default user "root" and no password.

-These settings won't with Kalabox without some extra config, so if you're using Kalabox, you should skip down to the instructions below.
+These settings won't work with Kalabox without some extra config, so if you're using Kalabox, you should skip down to the instructions below.

 ```